What is shabby elegance? In our case, our materialism is shabby, while our elegance is in living our lives fully, and deliberately.

 We never consider that our opulent luxury costs us much more than money; it robs us of our time, it robs us of lives.
 Expensive things need to be cleaned, insured, repaired, carefully maintained and protected – and then, after a decade or two, much of it must be replaced and updated.
-Our materialism even extends to our bodies: we lose so much of our lives and our enjoyment in dieting, exercising, and in undergoing repeated surgeries.1)A disclaimer: you’d never guess it from my appearance, but my wife is quite the looker, and she still has the figure of a 20 year-old.
-But her beauty is natural, other than Yoga and walking, both to relax, she doesn’t work at it.
-In fact, I discourage her from wearing makeup, she’s prettier without it.
+Our materialism even extends to our bodies: we lose so much of our lives and our enjoyment in dieting, exercising, and in undergoing repeated surgeries.A disclaimer: you’d never guess it from my appearance, but my wife is quite the looker, and she still has the figure of a 20 year-old.
+But her beauty is natural, other than Yoga and walking, … Continue reading

 Telling the Difference

 I have a couple of tests for whether our possessions are for our personal comfort, or whether they are there to feed our materialism.
 First, imagine the car you would most like to own.
 Then imagine that tomorrow, it will be delivered to you, at no cost, with all taxes paid.
 It’s yours.
 How would you feel?